ahadrauf/gca_dynamics/README.md

   ```
 * `layouts/fawn.csv`, `layouts/gamma.csv`, etc.: the layout files (named after the layouts of their respective runs).
 These files store the drawn dimensions of your model.
 The code written so far is robust to anything
   after the second comma (so you can write comments there).
+See the section below with more details on the required parameters.

 * `gca.py`: A simulation model for a gap closing actuator.
 The input is a drawn dimensions filename
     and the initial position.
 The default initial positions for pull-in and release can be found via